-CUBIT [6], developed at Sandia National Laboratories, is a full-featured software toolkit for geometric model generation and robust generation of two-and three-dimensional finite element meshes.
+CUBIT [5] is a full-featured software toolkit for geometric model generation and robust generation of two- and three-dimensional finite element meshes developed at Sandia National Laboratories.
 The main development goal for CUBIT is to dramatically reduce the time required to generate meshes, particularly large hex meshes of complicated, interlocking assemblies.
-The CUBIT toolkit also provides libraries to many useful meshing algorithms (e.g., the Cubit Adaptive Meshing Algorithms Library (CAMAL) [5]).
-In particular, CUBIT utilizes the state-of-the-art GHS3D tetrahedral meshing library [28] for generation of tetrahedral meshes.
+The CUBIT toolkit also provides libraries to many useful meshing algorithms [4].
+In particular, CUBIT utilizes the state-of-the-art GHS3D tetrahedral meshing library [25] for generation of tetrahedral meshes.
 For users that are able to obtain a license to CUBIT, the SCIRun meshing pipeline can be built to enable tetrahedral mesh generation using some of the tools provided by the CUBIT framework.
-CUBIT is available for research use from Sandia National Laboratories for a small licensing fee.